mah0x211/lua-walkdir/README.md

 - `iter:function`: an iterator function that returns the next entry in the directory.
     ```
-    pathname:string, entry:string, isdir:boolean, err:any = iter(ctx:table)
+    pathname:string, err:any, entry:string, isdir:boolean = iter(ctx:table)

     * pathname: the entry's pathname.
+    * err: an error object if an error occurred during traversal.
     * entry: the entry's name.
     * isdir: whether the entry is a directory.
-    * err: an error object if an error occurred during traversal.
     ```
-    - **NOTE:** if an error occurs during traversal, the iterator returns an empty string `''`, `nil`, `nil`, and the error object.
-On subsequent calls, it consistently returns `nil`, `nil`, `nil`, and the same error object.
+    - **NOTE:** if an error occurs during traversal, the iterator returns an empty string `''` and the error object.
+On subsequent calls, it consistently returns `nil` and the same error object.
 - `ctx:table`: a context table that contains the following fields:
     - `pathname:string`: the current pathname of the directory being traversed.
     - `follow_symlink:boolean`: whether symbolic links are followed.